 - Interpreted for over 2,400 patients

 2. SCOPE volunteers improve overall workflow through thoughtful assistance to the medical staff.
-Volunteers receive orientation and clearance through SCVMC Volunteer Services Department, and are trained by veteran interns in the ED on how to best assist the medical team.
+Volunteers receive orientation and clearance through SCVMC Volunteer Services Department, and are trained by veteran volunteers in the ED on how to best assist the medical team.
 Because the medical team is tasked with such critical responsibilities, volunteers are trained to help streamline workflow by carrying out tasks including:

 - Obtaining medical supplies/equipment required for procedures